 [UPDATE 12/30/19]: This case was voluntarily dismissed by FXE after they lost their bid to prevent Inter Miami from entering a deal with Ft.
 Lauderdale.
 Lockhart has long since been demolished and a new stadium is rising up in its stead, which will house Inter Miami for two years (at least).

 …I think that’s it for Beckham-related lawsuits.

-Perhaps it’s a good thing that U.S. Soccer (Mens) team failed to make the World Cup; it’s allowed them to devote considerable resources to fighting various lawsuits around the country (too soon?).
+Perhaps it’s a good thing that U.S. Soccer (Mens) team failed to make the World Cup; it’s allowed them to devote considerable time and resources (to the tune of over $9 million) fighting various lawsuits around the country (still too soon?).

 - NASL v.
 USSF/MLS (Anti-trust)